frozzare/slnotify/README.md

 ## Usage

 Edit config file with api keys and settings.
+The site id flag is required to find deviations for a station.

 ```
 slnotify --config=/path/to/config.json --site-id=1002
 ```

-The site id flag is required to find deviations for a station.
+To run it more than once use cron or something like that.

 ## License